basanta123/find-my-friends/README.md

 # Find My Friends
-A simple react application to search the list of friends fetched from an external API.
+A simple react and redux based application to search the list of friends fetched from an external API.

 To run the project follow the steps below: